Frequently Asked Questions

 Each year, ABE fundraises in the hopes to offer scholarships to those who apply for our trips.
 We divide our scholarship money between those who request financial assistance, so please, only ask for what you need, as anything beyond that might take funds away from someone else who might have a greater need.
-Scholarship Application.
-Scholarship applications are due by December 1st for Winter Break Trips and February 13th for Spring Break Trips.
+Scholarship applications are due by December 3rd for Winter Trips and February 1st for Spring Trips.

 When purchasing flights, ABE must keep in mind institutional and student needs.
 We travel as a group, and thus always purchase tickets as a group.
-The first step in purchasing flights is making sure each and every participant on the trip pays their 50% estimated flight cost non-refundable deposit.
-Once all deposits are made, we contact travel agents, review online purchasing sites, and contact airlines directly.
+The first step in purchasing flights is making sure each and every participant on the trip pays their $200 non-refundable flight deposit and submits their online waiver and health forms (including uploading a copy of their passport/enhanced ID, if applicable).
+Once all deposits are made and forms are submitted, we contact travel agents, review online purchasing sites, and contact airlines directly.
 After negotiating and comparing prices, we find the most affordable flight that can hold all group members and then we purchase the tickets.

 If you find a reasonable ticket price, please feel free to notify our office.
 We will do our best to find the most reasonable group rate available.
 Due to the short time frame of our trips, we do not allow students to book their own flights.
 When you agree to participate in an Alternative Break Experiences trip, you agree to be in community and travel not as an individual but as part of a group.